tinuzz/wp-plugin-trackserver/README.md

   the map.
 Default comes from Leaflet.
 * opacity: one or more opacities, separated by commas, to use for the tracks on the map.
 Default comes from Leaflet.
+* dash: one or more [dashArrays](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray),
+  seperated by colons (:), to use for the tracks on the map.
+Default is no dashes.
 * points: true (or 't', 'yes' or 'y'), or false (default), to specify whether the track should be displayed as a line or a collection of points.